AI for Restaurants

 We look at where inquiries come from, how long they take to get a reply, and what percentage convert.
 We look at your tools: booking platform, inbox, WhatsApp, review channels.
 We leave week one knowing exactly which workflow is losing the most revenue and which system we build first.

-Ongoing: measure, adjust, ship the next system
+Ongoing: measure, adjust, build the next system

 We track response time and conversion.
 If something is not moving the numbers it either gets adjusted or replaced with a different approach.
-Most engagements ship two to four systems in the first quarter.
+Most engagements deliver two to four systems in the first quarter.
 By month three the restaurant has a working AI layer across its main revenue workflows.

 06